-Supervising Diplomate:

-- An active ACVM Diplomate responsible for direct supervision of a Resident while this person is in clinical training. - If there is no active ACVM Diplomate on site, an active ECVM (European College of Veterinary Microbiology) Diplomate or an active EVPC (European Veterinary Parasitology College) Diplomate may act as Supervising Diplomate. - ACVM Diplomate Program Advisors may serve as Supervising Diplomate.
+Supervising Diplomate: An active ACVM Diplomate responsible for direct supervision of a Resident while this person is in clinical training.
+ACVM Diplomate Program Advisors may serve as Supervising Diplomate.
 Supervising Diplomates may not supervise more than three (3) Residents at one time, but may accept new Residents if one or more of their current Residents is scheduled to complete the Program within 3 months.